 What Do Residual Blocks Learn?

-We also visualized the raw feature maps emitted by the first residual block (immediately after the stem convolution).
+We visualized the feature maps from the first residual block, right after the stem convolution.

 Why This Matters Today